nobuddyorg/GameGalleryBuddy/README.md

-# 🎲 BGGWallPaper
+# 🎲 GameGalleryBuddy

-**BGGWallPaper** generates a wallpaper using all board games from a specified [BoardGameGeek](https://boardgamegeek.com) user’s collection.
+**GameGalleryBuddy** generates a wallpaper using all board games from a specified [BoardGameGeek](https://boardgamegeek.com) user’s collection.

 ## Getting Started